IanSpeelman/IanSpeelman/README.md

 ## 🎓 Courses

-- **[[Completed]](https://certificates.cs50.io/866fd501-3ec5-4b94-a1a7-713c79214263.pdf?size=letter)CS50x:** An introduction to the intellectual enterprises of computer science and the art of programming.
+**[[Completed]](https://certificates.cs50.io/866fd501-3ec5-4b94-a1a7-713c79214263.pdf?size=letter) - CS50x:** An introduction to the intellectual enterprises of computer science and the art of programming.

-- **[In progress]CS50Web:** A comprehensive course on web programming with Python and JavaScript.
+**[[Completed]](https://certificates.cs50.io/aa5307b0-6fc2-41d4-b453-e32d4110d898.pdf?size=letter) - CS50Web:** A comprehensive course on web programming with Python and JavaScript.

 ## 💼 Professional Experience